projectdiscovery/nuclei/README.md

-   -itags, -include-tags string[]     tags to be executed even if they are excluded either by default or configuration -id, -template-id string[]         templates to run based on template ids (comma-separated, file, allow-wildcard) -eid, -exclude-id string[]         templates to exclude based on template ids (comma-separated, file) -it, -include-templates string[]   templates to be executed even if they are excluded either by default or configuration -et, -exclude-templates string[]   template or template directory to exclude (comma-separated, file) -em, -exclude-matchers string[]    template matchers to exclude in result -s, -severity value[]              templates to run based on severity.
+   -itags, -include-tags string[]     tags to be executed even if they are excluded either by default or configuration -id, -template-id string[]         templates to run based on template ids (comma-separated, file, allow-wildcard) -eid, -exclude-id string[]         templates to exclude based on template ids (comma-separated, file) -it, -include-templates string[]   path to template file or directory to be executed even if they are excluded either by default or configuration
+   -et, -exclude-templates string[]   path to template file or directory to exclude (comma-separated, file) -em, -exclude-matchers string[]    template matchers to exclude in result -s, -severity value[]              templates to run based on severity.
 Possible values: info, low, medium, high, critical, unknown
    -es, -exclude-severity value[]     templates to exclude based on severity.
 Possible values: info, low, medium, high, critical, unknown